From mixing and mashing a God Tier fetish and Psycho Bullet Festival!

 “Huh.
 I guess it really was for the best that I ate that cactus.
 Who’da thunk it?”

 I snickered as I heard my voice bounce throughout my head.
 While it was jarring to have my words come out like this at first, it was yet another aspect of my new body and was something else that, through endless hours of verbalizing to myself, I had come to appreciate.
 I missed talking.
 I missed being able to think without constantly worrying about my own survival.
 It was refreshing to spend three days doing just that, finding the upside of my transformation, and not struggling to survive.
-It was nice to get away from the dour maelstrom of sorry my life had devolved into, but now… what was there for me to do?
+It was nice to get away from the maelstrom of sorrow my life had devolved into, but now… what was there for me to do?
 I achieved my goal, and at the end of the road, what lied in wait for me?
 Nothing.

 I sat myself down as I stared into the vast blue yonder before me, taking a moment to embrace the calm sound of ocean waves as I meditated over things.
 The world was in tatters last I checked, I was now some weird plant person, and everything I knew and loved is all gone.
 What is a person when they are robbed of everything?
 What am I?
 Am I just a creature clawing for survival, or can I be something more?
 Are there more people like me scattered across Afro-Eurasia?
 Does my status make me special?
 Was I chosen by some entity in this world to do something grand?